ANDKAAN/Portfolio-1/README.md

 Tryed to paste in a png file from Balsamiq.

-Added a Boiler plate and this readme uppdate. s
+Added a Boiler plate and this readme uppdate.

+Added file structure and some meta tags, basic css ass main.css

+add menu and liks lost work couse codeanyware stopt responding.